lyquyen551999/11401_CS203A/Lessons/Linked_list/README.md

-# Lecture Summary: Data Structures - Linked Lists (Chapter 4)
+# Lecture Summary: Data Structures - Linked Lists

 ## 1. Motivation: The Limitation of Arrays
 To understand why we use Linked Lists, we first look at the drawbacks of Arrays: